Please reach out to us at if you cannot find an answer to your question.

 At this time we are scouring the globe to find the ideal supplier(s) of units for our communities.
 Our focus is on sustainable designs that are well laid out to serve the needs of our residents, simple to transport to facilitate the easy movement of these units into our communities, and at a cost that allows us for offer units that meet local and/or provincial standards of affordability.

 The regulatory system (Ontario Provincial Planning Statement) was recently changed to facilitate building communities like the Village which flows from the idea of "rural densification".
 Official plans across the province are being updated to reflect this.
 Every government official we meet is ready to back this effort.
 Notwithstanding the acute need for (affordable) housing for years, no new solutions have emerged, until now.
-Ironically, though our approach is innovative, it is based on mature processes and technology which keep things simple and facilitate progress.
+Ironically, though our approach is innovative, it is based on mature processes and technology which keep things simple and facilitates progress.

 We use cookies to analyze website traffic and optimize your website experience.
 By accepting our use of cookies, your data will be aggregated with all other user data.